Texas Roots

 Homage to Tom Lea

-This series modernizes key works of Tom Lea, a celebrated 20th-century artist known for his portrayals of Western life and the Texas frontier.
-Each piece maintains a direct connection to Lea' originals while incorporating contemporary techniques.
+This series reinterprets key works by Tom Lea, the celebrated 20th-century artist known for his portrayals of Western life and the Texas frontier.
+Each piece maintains a direct connection to Lea’s original compositions while incorporating contemporary techniques.
+All source imagery is © Catherine Lea Weeks and used with permission of the Tom Lea Institute.

 Spooked!